jjjjcccjjf/amaiashowroom/README.md

                 "Others"
             ],
             "non_buyer": [
-                "I plan to purchase an Amaia unit and just need more information", "To see whether this would fit my immediate requirements for a home", "To get ideas for my future home",
+                "I have decided to purchase an Amaia unit", "I plan to purchase an Amaia unit and just need more information", "To see whether this would fit my immediate requirements for a home", "To get ideas for my future home",